Freight Shipping from Wichita to Fort Worth

 How much does it cost to ship freight from Wichita to Fort Worth?

-Full truckload (FTL) rates from Wichita, KS to Fort Worth, TX currently range from $952-$1,174 for a standard dry van load over the 443-mile route.
+Full truckload (FTL) rates from Wichita, KS to Fort Worth, TX currently range $952-$1,174 (roughly $2.16-$2.67 per mile over 443 miles).
 LTL shipments typically cost $444-$777 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Wichita to Fort Worth?

-Standard FTL transit from Wichita to Fort Worth is approximately 8 hrs by truck over 443 miles.
+Standard FTL transit from Wichita to Fort Worth is approximately 8 hrs by truck over 443 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Wichita to Fort Worth freight?